 If different from the approach for a complex contract, please describe how a relatively low value contract would be procured.
 (For these purposes, please assume the contract in question exceeds the relevant threshold for application of the procurement regime by less than 50%)

-The open procedure, described already in Question No 8, is the most commonly applied procurement procedure.
-The open procedure is a one stage procedure, where all interested bidders may submit tenders.
-There are no negotiations when the open procedure is applied.
-Procurement procedures among a limited number of participants are only allowed as exceptions and only for complex public contracts.
-Regarding the procedures for award of contracts that fall below the value of the EU financial thresholds, please refer to Question No 4.
+The open procedure, which was previously described in Question No. 8, is the most commonly used procurement method.
+It is a single-stage process in which any interested bidders may submit tenders.
+No negotiations take place during the open procedure.
+Procurement procedures involving a limited number of participants are only permitted as exceptions and are reserved for complex public contracts.
+For procedures related to the award of contracts below the EU financial thresholds, please refer to Question No. 4.

 -